 If you are suspected of involvement in terrorist activity in any way then it’s crucial that you enlist the services of an experienced lawyer/solicitor, especially if you have plans to leave the country.
 Unfortunately, you may face various scenarios on your return.
 Please see below, although this is not an exhaustive list it provides some guidance on what you may face on your return:

-- You may be questioned up to 6 hours at the airport under Schedule 7.
-You have the opportunity to instruct a solicitor and you would be strongly advised to instruct an experienced Terrorism Law solicitor.
-At which point you may be arrested under Terrorism Legislation or released.
+- You may be questioned for up to 6 hours at the airport under Schedule 7.
+You have the opportunity to instruct a solicitor and you would be strongly advised to instruct an experienced Terrorism Law solicitors.
+At this point, you may be arrested under Terrorism Legislation or released.

-- If arrested you will be taken to a police station to be interviewed under caution.
-Again, if you have not already instructed a solicitor you would be advised to instruct an experienced Terrorism Law solicitor.
+- If arrested, you will be taken to a police station to be interviewed under caution.
+Again, if you have not already instructed a solicitor you would be advised to instruct an experienced Terrorism Law solicitors in Luton.

 - If released, the security services may contact you and may invite you to take part in a voluntary interview, which would often take place in an informal setting.
-We would recommend that you take advice from experienced Terrorism Law solicitor before attending such an interview.
+We would recommend that you take advice from an experienced Terrorism Law solicitor in Luton before attending such an interview.